 Business insurance policies recommended for all sizes of SME in all sectors:

-Business liability/professional liability: If your business causes harm to a third party, you as business owner are liable.
+Business liability/professional liability: If your business causes harm to a third party, you as the business owner are liable.
 Your company should have a business liability policy so that damage to persons or property will not cause you financial hardship.
-And since your advisory work could cause financial loss for customers and clients, you should also have a suitable professional liability policy.
+And if your advisory work could cause customers and clients to suffer a financial loss, you should also have a suitable professional liability policy.

 Legal protection: Legal disputes occur in the course of ordinary business more often than you might think.
-Business legal protection should be included in the insurance portfolio of every small or medium-sized enterprise so that disputes with suppliers or customers don’t turn into a financial risk.
+Business legal protection should be included in the insurance portfolio of every small or medium-sized enterprise so that disputes with suppliers or customers don’t become a financial risk.

-Cyber insurance: Since SMEs rarely have sufficient resources to protect their IT infrastructure, they are the acknowledged number one target of cyber criminals.
+Cyber insurance: Since SMEs rarely have sufficient resources to protect their IT infrastructure, they are an acknowledged target of cyber criminals.
 These hackers may cause system failures, capture sensitive information or extort money after locking businesses out of their files.
-Cyber insurance helps if you suffer damage and also pays the secondary costs of an attack.
+There is no all-round protection on the world wide web, but a cyber insurance policy will help in the event of any damage and cover the subsequent costs of an attack.

 This free insurance check provides a clear overview of all the policies required or recommended for your business model in just a few clicks – try it out now!